 • Type 6 EN 13034 - reduced spray suits, suitable for protection against hazardous sprays and splashes as fine droplet, non directional sprays

-These disposable coveralls and foot protectors meet EN ISO 13982-1 and EN 13034 and are suitable for working with Asbestos.
+These disposable coveralls meet EN ISO 13982-1 and EN 13034 and are suitable for working with Asbestos.

 Eye, Ear, Foot and Hand protection must meet the usual standards for PPE.